Novicell/frontend-packages/packages/vue/breadcrumb/README.md

 The component will automatically register itself if Vue is present on the `window` object.

 ## Props
-The component takes two props:
+The component takes the following props:

 **`breadcrumbs`**